deusprogrammer/zelda2-randomizer-react/NOTES.md

     * RP4.3: If remedy resides in a location that itself requires a remedy, recurse into RP4.
     * RP4.4: Once the node we started with has it's remedy, repeat RP4 with new set of accessible nodes.
 * RP5: Randomly place optional and small items among the remaining item bearing nodes.

+## Randomization Notes

+Need to ensure that selected passthrough has it's connecting end in another isolation zone

 ## Game Notes